savonet/book/audio.md

 passed as the `auth` argument of `input.harbor` and is of type

 ```
-({user : string, password : string, address : string}) -> bool
+({user : string, password : string, address : string,
+  uri : string, query : [string * string], method : string}) -> bool
 ```

-It takes as argument a record containing the username, the password and the IP address of a client trying to log in and returns whether it should be allowed or not.
+It takes as argument a record describing the client which is trying to log in and returns whether the client should be allowed or not.
+The record has six
+fields:

+- `user` and `password` are the credentials sent by the client,
+- `address` is the network address of the client,
+- `uri` is the url which the client requested, and contains the mountpoint,
+- `query` holds the parameters of that url, as a list of key / value pairs, which is handy if you prefer a token in the url over a password,
+- `method` is the protocol used by the client: `"PUT"` or `"POST"` for an http source, `"SOURCE"` for the historical Icecast protocol, `"ICY"` for Shoutcast, `"WEBSOCKET"` for a browser sending sound, and `"GET"` for a metadata update, so that you can grant streaming and refuse metadata updates to the same client.

 Typically, you would like to call an external script, say `harbor-auth`, which will take the username and password as argument and print "`allowed`" if the user is allowed (such a command would usually look into a database to see whether the credentials match, and perhaps do additional checks such as ensuring